Sunbeds - your questions answered ☀️

 Does it affect your hair?

 The UV rays used in a sunbed replicate natural sunlight, meaning that they can damage and dry hair as well as fade colour from dyed dos, just like the sun.
-To avoid this, it’s recommended that you wrap your hair in a towel to limit its UV exposure.
+To avoid this, it’s recommended that you wrap your hair in a towel to limit its UV exposure, or simply increase the regularity you condition your hair to keep it hydrated.

 Can I sunburn from a sunbed?